 About the author

-Jacob Tsimanis PE, LEED AP, CPMP & BCxP
+Jacob Tsimanis, PE, WELL AP, LEED AP, CPMP & BCxP

-Jacob Tsimanis PE, LEED AP, CPMP & BCxP is a registered mechanical engineer with 30 years experience in Healthcare, Science & Technology and Higher Education project designs.
-Over the past 20 years he has served in various positions ranging from senior mechanical engineer to principal.
+Jacob Tsimanis, PE, WELL AP, LEED AP, CPMP & BCxP, is a registered mechanical engineer with 30 years experience in Healthcare, Science & Technology and Higher Education project designs.
+Over the past 20 years Jacob Tsimanis has served in various positions ranging from senior mechanical engineer to principal.

 He has led multidisciplinary design delivery projects with collaborative group process for various projects.
 He has a particular interest in low energy performance buildings design, integration of sustainable design principles and reduction of resource consumption, and complex projects commissioning.